gt-cs3220/gt-cs3220.github.io/project4.md

 * [Q] I see TODO in mulbf16.ipnyb file.
 What do I need to do?
 * [A]HW#10 part-1 step 10 shows where you can find the addresses for AXI data communication.
 You need to change 0x100 to something else such as 0x10, 0x18, 0x20.
 * [Q] Are we testing the exactly same case in the provided mulbf16 for grading or other test cases will be used?
 * [A] Other test cases can be used.
-You can look at mul
+You can look at mul_test.cpp for more test cases.
 * [A] Yes, you need to create mul16 directory on your ARM machine.
 Feel free to modify directory names or file locations.
 * [Q] Can we get some more instructions about edge cases in floating point multiplication?
 How do we define the behavior when ±0 × ±NaN, ±0 × ±INFINITE?
 Are they all equal to 0?
 * [A] We only test 0 x value = 0 case.
 NAN, INFINITE are outside scope of this assignment.